Coarse, Carp & Trout Fishing, Plus Self-Catering Holidays in a Naturally Beautiful & Peaceful Setting Call 01545 580482 for more details

 The are fairly flat-sided with a small head and an unmistakably very large dorsal fin.
 With quite large eyes, their top lip overhangs their bottom lip.
 Young Grayling are a light silvery green with bluish spots on their sides, and mature fish develop a greyish green back with silver/grey flanks and black spots on the front half of the body with a white belly.

 The top and rear half of the dorsal fin is red coloured and red spots between the rays of the fin.
 The rest of the fins tend to be red to orange.
 Sometimes there is a yellowish tinge on the bottom of the gill covers and occasionally on their flanks too.

-Caution: Perch have a row of sharp pointed spines along the dorsal fin so use a cloth when handling them, and always move the cloth from head towards the tail to lay the dorsal fins down before any further handling.
+Caution: Perch have a row of sharp pointed spines along the edge of the dorsal fin so use a cloth when handling them, and always move the cloth from head towards the tail in order to lay the dorsal fin and its spines down before any further handling.
 That way the spines are safe and out of the way.
-Their body is rough to the touch.
+Their body scales are rough to the touch.